wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 #### Video processing

-The video processed using the pretrained SSD300 network is [ssd_300_v1.mp4](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/ssd_300_v1.mp4), and the video processed using my mobilenet SSD network is [ssd_mobilenet_with_averaging.mp4](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/ssd_mobilenet_with_averaging)
+The video processed using the pretrained SSD300 network is [ssd_300_v1.mp4](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/ssd_300_v1.mp4), and the video processed using my mobilenet SSD network is [ssd_mobilenet_with_averaging.mp4](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/ssd_mobilenet_with_averaging.mp4)

-As per above discussion, my mobilenet SSD has a tendency to detect false positives in the  In my video processing pipeline,

- While it does not detect the small vehicles in the distance/ at the opposite lane, it does not throw up any false positives, with no further processing on video frames needed.
-This is not perhaps not surprising as the pretrained SSD300 has been trained for a much higher number of steps compared to my mobilenet SSD, and also has undergone a detailed parameter tuning (e.g. the different box scales).
+For the pretrained SSD300 network, no further processing beyond passing each image from the video into the network is necessary-- I found that while it does not detect the small vehicles in the distance/ at the opposite lane, it does not throw up any false positives, and also tracks the closest cars from frame to frame very smoothly.
+This is not perhaps not surprising as the pretrained SSD300 has been trained for a much higher number of steps compared to my mobilenet SSD, and also has undergone a detailed parameter tuning.

-My own
+For the mobilenet SSD, I implemented an 'averaging' over 25 frames.
+In the video processing pipeline, the boxes from the last 25 frames are added to a list, and a 'heatmap' constructed out of these boxes.
+Only areas occurs in more than 15 frames out of 25 is assigned to the final box for a car (I used 15 as it seems to have the best tradeoff between removing false positives and ensuring that the detection for the closest cars don't lag)

 Performance wise, the movie prediction pipeline takes approx 2-3 mins for 50s of video.
 The video has a frame rate of 25fps, if we ignore the other non-SSD processing required for each frame(e.g. the image resizes, averaging calculations, etc), the network is running at 7 frames per second.
 With further optimsation of the processing pipeline so there is less out of GPU operations